justinschmitz97/WebToGPT/data/reactblog.md

 The React team is excited to share new updates:

 1. We’re publishing React Compiler Beta today, so that early adopters and library maintainers can try it and provide feedback.
-2. We’re officially supporting React Compiler for apps on React 17\+, through an optional `react-compiler-runtime` package.
+2. We’re officially supporting React Compiler for apps on React 17+, through an optional `react-compiler-runtime` package.
 3. We’re opening up public membership of the [React Compiler Working Group](https://github.com/reactwg/react-compiler) to prepare the community for gradual adoption of the compiler.

 ---

-At [React Conf 2024](/blog/2024/05/22/react-conf-2024-recap), we announced the experimental release of React Compiler, a build\-time tool that optimizes your React app through automatic memoization.
+At [React Conf 2024](/blog/2024/05/22/react-conf-2024-recap), we announced the experimental release of React Compiler, a build-time tool that optimizes your React app through automatic memoization.
 [You can find an introduction to React Compiler here](/learn/react-compiler).

 Since the first release, we’ve fixed numerous bugs reported by the React community, received several high quality bug fixes and contributions[1](#user-content-fn-1) to the compiler, made the compiler more resilient to the broad diversity of JavaScript patterns, and have continued to roll out the compiler more widely at Meta.